redstrate/redstrate.com/content/blog/deepvulkan1/index.md

 Hello and welcome to the first of many "Vulkan Deep Dives" I plan on writing this year.
 What are these?

 Well to put it simply, there is _a lot_ of Vulkan content on the Internet now.
-Which is great, but what ends up happening is that someone gets knee deep in writing their tutorial and end up losing steam once they get past the "really basic 90%".
+Which is great, but what ends up happening is that someone gets knee-deep in writing their tutorial and end up losing steam once they get past the "really basic 90%".
 This is stuff like initialization (boring), device creation (snooze), render passes (eugh) and pipeline creation (woo?).
 There is a **lot** of these kind of tutorials out there, and I don't want to add to that pile.
 What I want to do instead, is show you the 10% of your Vulkan renderer, the one that implements these cool techniques!
 I will also cover how